openhab/openhab-docs/configuration/blockly/rules-blockly-logging.md

   - debug
   - trace

-Since OpenHAB 3.3.0M6: The block attached to the log-block is not restricted to a string type block anymore
+Since 3.3: The block attached to the log-block is not restricted to a string type block anymore

 ### Print Statement